 Santa's Village - 45 minutes from Colonial Bay in the Town of Bracebridge, Santa's Village is an amusement park and Santa's summer home.
 There are rides and activities for all ages.

-Dorset Scenic Tower - The old fire tower sits on top of a hill over looking Lake of Bays.
+Dorset Lookout Tower - The old fire tower sits on top of a hill over looking Lake of Bays.
 After climbing the tower finish your visit to Dorset with ice cream at the general store.

-Winter activities while at Colonial Bay
+Winter activities at Colonial Bay

 Downhill skiing is just 5 minutes from Colonial Bay at Hidden Valley Highlands Ski Club.
 Hidden Valley offers a variety of runs from novice to black diamond.
 Ski and Snowboard rentals are available at the hill.
 Hidden Valley has an excellent team of Ski and Board Instructors available daily.
 Night skiing is open Thursday-Saturday all winter, Christmas break and March break.
-Snowboarders can ride the Half Pipe and Terrain Park.

 Some of the best Cross Country Skiing in Muskoka takes place at Algonquin and Arrowhead Provincial Parks.
-Miles of groomed and track set trails are open at each Park.
+Miles of groomed and track set trails are open at each park.
 If you need equipment you can rent it at Arrowhead Park or on the way to Algonquin Park at the Outfitters.

 Snowmobiling while at Colonial Bay